How Can I Resolve Orders with a Pending Payment or Failed Status?

 - Note: Make sure you have enabled the "Failed" status when searching for a Failed Scheduled Order

 - In the "Status" column, review the processing error code for the Failed Scheduled Order

 - In this example, we see a "3000" processing error code, and then follow the link for steps to resolve the error.

 - Once the error that caused the Failed Scheduled Order is resolved, complete the steps to finish processing the Scheduled Order

-- In this example, the "3000" error code documentation says to use the action to Activate and Retry Processing the Failed Scheduled Order.
+- In this example, the "3000" error code documentation says to use the action to Continue Processing the Failed Scheduled Order.

 - Refresh the page to verify if the Scheduled Order successfully processed in WP-Admin > Autoship Cloud > Scheduled Orders.

 - Verify a WooCommerce Order was successfully created in WP-Admin > WooCommerce > Orders with a status of "Processing".

 - (Optional) Move the incomplete WooCommerce Order to the trash.

 - In this example, the incomplete Order with a status of "Pending Payment" is moved to the trash so that customers and admins will no longer see it.